Defensive Value Investing: A 20-week course

 So far we’ve looked at a number of different ways to measure a company’s financial performance.

 We’ve measured growth rate by looking at the growth of revenues, capital employed and dividends.
-We’ve measured growth quality by counting revenue, earnings and dividend increases, and we’ve looked at other factors such as debts (via the debt-to-profit ratio) and profitability (via return on capital employed and profit margins).
+We’ve measured growth quality by counting revenue, earnings and dividend increases, and we’ve looked at other factors such as debts (via the debt ratio) and profitability (via return on lease-adjusted capital employed and profit margins).

 For the majority of companies these metrics and ratios work just fine.
 But for banks and insurance companies, they don’t.